RustMagazine/rustmagazine/content/issue-3/task-stats-alloc.md

 }
 ```

-## Intuitive implementation
+# Intuitive implementation

-The most straightforward idea is to record the allocation count of memory in task_local.
+The most straightforward idea is to record the allocation count of memory in `task_local`.

 ```rust
 task_local! {